 Headline Event & Reading: Presented by the Harry Ransom Center and The University Co-op in conjunction with the Austin Public Library Friends Foundation’s Mayor’s Book Club.
-Mayor Lee Leffingwell welcomed Kevin Powers, who read from The Yellow Birds and spoke with Jim Magnuson, Director of the University of Texas at Austin’s Michener Center for Writers at the AT&T Executive Education & Conference Center on April 30.
+Mayor Lee Leffingwell welcomed Kevin Powers, who read from The Yellow Birds and spoke with Jim Magnuson, Director of the University of Texas at Austin’s Michener Center for Writers.

-Community Conversation: Kevin Powers spoke with readers and answered questions about The Yellow Birds at the Austin History Center on April 30.
+Community Conversation: Kevin Powers spoke with readers and answered questions about The Yellow Birds at the Austin History Center.

-Writing Workshop: Also on April 30, Kevin Powers lead a writing workshop inspired by The Yellow Birds at the Hampton Branch Library in Oak Hill.
+Writing Workshop: Kevin Powers also lead a writing workshop inspired by The Yellow Birds at the Hampton Branch Library in Oak Hill.

-School Outreach: Kevin Powers spoke to students at McCallum High School on Wednesday, May 1.
+School Outreach: Kevin Powers spoke to students at McCallum High School.

 Headline Event & Reading: Co-sponsored by the Harry Ransom Center.
-Mayor Lee Leffingwell welcomes Ben Fountain, who will read from Billy Lynn’s Long Halftime Walk, followed by a conversation with Sarah Bird, author of The Gap Year.
-Book People will have copies available for sale, with a signing to follow.
-Faulk Central Library / Saturday, October 19, 2-3pm
+Mayor Lee Leffingwell welcomed Ben Fountain, who read from Billy Lynn’s Long Halftime Walk, followed by a conversation with Sarah Bird, author of The Gap Year.

-Writing Workshop: Ben Fountain will lead a writing workshop inspired by Billy Lynn’s Long Halftime Walk.
-Space is limited.
-Call 542-0076 to reserve your spot.
-Twin Oaks Branch Library / Saturday, October 19, 10:30-11:30am
+Writing Workshop: Ben Fountain lead a writing workshop inspired by Billy Lynn’s Long Halftime Walk.

-School Outreach: Ben Fountain will speak exclusively to students at Reagan High School.
-Friday, October 18
+School Outreach: Ben Fountain spoke to students at Reagan High School.

-Mayor's Book Club Salon w/ The Dionysium: The Dionysium, a local, live monthly show exploring contemporary and historical ideas through lecture, debate, cartoons, music, and fun, will dedicate its October program to The Yellow Birds and Billy Lynn’s Long Halftime Walk.
-The Alamo Drafthouse North Village / Wednesday, October 9, 7pm
+Mayor's Book Club Salon w/ The Dionysium: The Dionysium, a local, live monthly show exploring contemporary and historical ideas through lecture, debate, cartoons, music, and fun, dedicated its October program to The Yellow Birds and Billy Lynn’s Long Halftime Walk.

 Previous Mayor's Book Club Selections